-When it comes to luxury linens, Frette is at the top of the list.
-The Italian linen brand has been around since 1860 and is known for their high-end bedding.
-The Doppio Ajour cotton Sateen sheet set is straight out of their Classic Collection and features their gorgeous double open hemstitch on the top sheet, pillowcases, and pillow shams.
+When it comes to luxury linens, Frette joins an elite few at the top of the list.
+The Italian linen brand has been around since 1860 and is known for its high-end bedding.
+The Doppio Ajour cotton Sateen sheet set is straight out of their Classic Collection and features their handsome double-open hemstitch on the top sheet, pillowcases, and pillow shams.

-What else do you need to know about these silky sheets?
+What else is there to know about these silky sheets before handing over the credit card?
 Read on for my full review.

 - The sheets come in Twin, Queen, King, and California King.
 (I reviewed the King.)